tabishfayyaz/design-patterns/README.md

 ### Abstract Factory

 ### Singleton
 You use this pattern if you want to restrict instantiating only one object for a class e.g. any shared resource.
+The code also has a discussion on how to avoid a check-then-act race condition.

 ### Builder